Skip to main content

 Career Education

-Career Education at Tec Voc
+Career Education Credits

 Credit for Employment (CFE)

-The CFE offers students the opportunity to earn high school credits in an authentic paid work environment.
-Students will find their own employer and earn up to 2 credits based on the number of hours worked.
-These courses allow students to develop essential and employability skills and apply health and safety awareness to their workplace experience.
+• The CFE offers students the opportunity to earn up to 2 high school credits in an authentic paid work environment.
+These courses allow students to develop skills they need to enter the world of work and apply knowledge and skills they learned in the Career Development Life/Work courses.

 Career Development Internship (CDI)